Gar Thorsrud: Biography

 allthewhile funneling millions from the auto makers into the covert company's bank accounts.

 When the Soviets abandoned an arctic weather and listening station in the mid-1960s, after the ice pack it was built on broke adrift, Thorsrud organized the air assets from Intermountain Aviation for Operation Cold Feet, a remarkable joint CIA-US Navy operation that put 2 officers on the floating ice flow to recover a treasure trove of documents, instruments and equipment abandoned there by the Soviets.
 Thorsrud then successfully extracted the two officers by means of a "cow catcher" attached to a converted B-17 bomber that snagged a line attached to an inflated balloon and connected to the men by harness.
 This incredible feat in the arctic slowly leaked out and became the basis for the spy thriller film "Ice Station Zebra."
 During the early years of China operations, Air Branch assumed control of several private Asian cargo airlines and turned them into CIA proprietary companies.
 These included Civil Air Transport (CAT), purchased from its founder General Claire Chennault, as well as Air America, and lesser known air proprietaries such as BirdAir, and Southern Air Transport.

-Gar was in charge of running CIA air operations during the April 1961 invasion of Cochinos Bay, Cuba.
+Thorsrud was in charge of running CIA air operations during the April 1961 invasion of Cochinos Bay, Cuba.